coreos/rpm-ostree/docs/treefile.md

       and above.
     * "kernel-install": The system is integrated with `/sbin/kernel-install` from systemd.
-You likely want to additionally pair this with configuring `layout=ostree` in `/usr/lib/kernel/install.conf`, and adding a wrapper script to `/usr/lib/kernel/install.d/05-rpmostree.install`
+You likely want to additionally pair this with configuring `layout=ostree` in `/usr/lib/kernel/install.conf` or as a drop-in in `/usr/lib/kernel/install.conf.d/` (recommended to avoid being overwritten by systemd-udev updates), and adding a wrapper script to `/usr/lib/kernel/install.d/05-rpmostree.install`

  * `etc-group-members`: Array of strings, optional: Unix groups in this